Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         All documents from one supplier or all PO matched documents can be approved at once with a simple click.
     - title: Approval Limits
-      description: |-
+      description: >-
         A user limit may be set on documents

         Don't understand what you want here?
     - title: Comments
-      description: 'Users can add new, pre-defined or forced comments on documents.'
+      description: "Users can add new, pre-defined or forced comments on documents."
     - title: Price Watch
       description: >-
         CAPs watches for price increases on items and displays any increase in